syncfusion-content/ej2-maps-docs/ej2-javascript/maps/ts/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Add Syncfusion JavaScript packages
+## Add Syncfusion TypeScript packages

-Syncfusion JavaScript (Essential JS 2) packages are available on the [npmjs.com](https://www.npmjs.com/~syncfusionorg) public registry.
-You can install all Syncfusion JavaScript (Essential JS 2) controls in a single [@syncfusion/ej2](https://www.npmjs.com/package/@syncfusion/ej2) package or individual packages for each control.
+Syncfusion TypeScript (Essential JS 2) packages are available on the [npmjs.com](https://www.npmjs.com/~syncfusionorg) public registry.
+You can install all Syncfusion TypeScript (Essential JS 2) controls in a single [@syncfusion/ej2](https://www.npmjs.com/package/@syncfusion/ej2) package or individual packages for each control.

 The quickstart application is preconfigured with the dependent [@syncfusion/ej2](https://www.npmjs.com/package/@syncfusion/ej2) package in the `~/package.json` file.
 Use the following command to install the dependent npm packages from the command prompt.